mimblewimble/grin/doc/merkle.md

 nodes are siblings, and so on.

-In the output set each node also commits to a sum of its unspent children, so a validator knows if it is missing data on unspent coins, by checking whether this sum on a pruned node is zero or not.
+In the output set each node also commits to a sum of its unspent children, so a validator knows if it is missing data on unspent coins by checking whether or not this sum on a pruned node is zero.

 ## Algorithms